Jtoosh/itc210/notes/notes.md

 `$_GET` is a superglobal variable that is used to send form data in a query string after submitting an HTML form with the `method="get"` attribute.
 It is an associative array that contains the key-value pairs of the form data.
 The key is the name of the form element, and the value is the value of the form element.
 It also gets data from query strings, with the key being on the left side of the `=` in the query string, and value being on the right side.

 `$_POST` is a superglobal variable that is used to send form data in the body of the HTTP request after submitting an HTML form with the `method="post"` attribute.
 It is an associative array that contains the key-value pairs of the form data.
-The key is the name of the form element, and the value is the value of the form element.
+The key is the `name` attribute of the form element, and the value is the value of the form element.

 ### Lecture 10.2.24: PHP with SQL